Knightkolla/Confidence-Based-Early-Exit-Inference-System/docs/spec.md

-# AdaComp — Project Specification
+# Confidence-Based-Early-Exit-Inference-System — Project Specification

 This document consolidates the requirements, design, and implementation plan for the confidence-based early exit system.
 It serves as the authoritative reference for the project's intended behavior, architecture, and correctness guarantees.